ThomasWeinert/phpunit-extension-skeleton/README.md

 $ tools/phing package
 ```

-Create a Phar package for the extension and sign it using GPG.
+Create a Phar package for the extension and sign it using GPG. the first time you will be asked
+GPG user.
+The user will be stored in the `build.properties` file.

 ### reformat